talmolab/sleap-nn/docs/config.md

 - `data_config`:
     - `provider`: (str) Provider class to read the input sleap files.
 Only "LabelsReader" supported for the training pipeline.
-    - `pipeline`: (str) Pipeline for training data.
-One of "TopdownConfmaps", "SingleInstanceConfmaps", "CentroidConfmapsPipeline" or "BottomUp".
     - `train_labels_path`: (str) Path to training data (`.slp` file)
     - `val_labels_path`: (str) Path to validation data (`.slp` file)
     - `preprocessing`: